dotnet/csharplang/proposals/csharp-8.0/default-interface-methods.md

 class C : IB { } // error: class 'C' does not implement 'IA.M'.
 ```

-The `abstract` modifier is not required in the declaration of `IB.M` (that is the default in interfaces), but it is probably good practice to be explicit in an override declaration.
+The `abstract` modifier is required in the declaration of `IB.M`, to indicate that `IA.M` is being reabstracted.

 This is useful in derived interfaces where the default implementation of a method is inappropriate and a more appropriate implementation should be provided by implementing classes.

 > ***Open Issue:*** Should reabstraction be permitted?

-### The most specific override rule
+### The most specific implementation rule

-We require that every interface and class have a *most specific override* for every virtual member among the overrides appearing in the type or its direct and indirect interfaces.
-The *most specific override* is a unique override that is more specific than every other override.
-If there is no override, the member itself is considered the most specific override.
+We require that every interface and class have a *most specific implementation* for every virtual member among the implementations appearing in the type or its direct and indirect interfaces.
+The *most specific implementation* is a unique implementation that is more specific than every other implementation.
+If there is no implementation, the member itself is considered the most specific implementation.

-One override `M1` is considered *more specific* than another override `M2` if `M1` is declared on type `T1`, `M2` is declared on type `T2`, and either
+One implementation `M1` is considered *more specific* than another implementation `M2` if `M1` is declared on type `T1`, `M2` is declared on type `T2`, and either

 1. `T1` contains `T2` among its direct or indirect interfaces, or
 2. `T2` is an interface type but `T1` is not an interface type.